Signed in as:

 Not sure if your kraut is fermenting right?
 Wondering why your pickles turned mushy?
 We’ll cover the key signs of successful fermentation and how to tweak flavors, textures, and ingredients for perfect results.

 Watch step-by-step demos of sauerkraut and cucumber fermentation, then participate in a fermented mustard activity.
-Taste a variety of fermented goodies and take home a jar to continue the magic in your own kitchen!
+Taste a variety of fermented goodies and take home Beth's preferred fermentation lid and a glass weight to continue the magic in your own kitchen!

 Beth is a food alchemist.
 Before leaving her artist career and moving to Central Oregon from Ohio, she became fascinated with desert gardening.
 After managing a local garden center (and realizing they weren’t as into climate-appropriate plants as she was), she launched High & Dry Garden Works, a lab for propagating hardy plants that thrive in extreme conditions.
 Her love of homegrown ingredients led her to the world of fermentation, where she now transforms simple foods into flavorful, probiotic-rich masterpieces.
 Just don’t be surprised if she interrupts herself mid-sentence to jot down her latest food experiment—she’s always discovering something new!